gparmer/ANRsim/03_anarch_econ/article.md

 # The Next Generation of Anarch Event-Based Economies

 Order and Chaos is going to change things.
 Anarch econs are *strong*.
 The following are the efficiency changes versus a traditional economic package of Dirty Laundry, Sure Gamble, Lucky Find, Diesel, and Quality Time.
+Please note that the following chart gives efficiency numbers for the later clicks in the game; for the rest of the game, keep reading!

 Economy | Credits/click | Quality draws/click | Compared to
 --------|---------------|---------------------|------------